Norges Bank’s foreign exchange transactions on behalf of the government

 In line with the fiscal rule, this inflow is to be saved in the GPFG, while funds are withdrawn from the GPFG to finance the structural non-oil budget deficit.
 The revenue and income streams are in both NOK and foreign currency, and they are spent in NOK via the government budget or saved in foreign currency in the GPFG.
 Norges Bank has been tasked by the Ministry of Finance to carry out the necessary currency transactions associated with the petroleum fund mechanism , to ensure enough NOK to spend and/or enough foreign exchange to transfer to the GPFG.

 Until 2014, the revenues in NOK from petroleum activities exceeded the non-oil deficit.
 Norges Bank therefore sold NOK and purchased foreign exchange equal to the difference and transferred that amount of foreign exchange to the GPFG (Chart 1).
 Through most of 2014, the government's revenues in NOK were approximately as large as the non-oil budget deficit, and Norges Bank did not carry out any foreign exchange transactions on behalf of the government.
-From the end of 2014, the non-oil budget deficit exceeded the revenues in NOK from petroleum activities, and some of the government's foreign currency revenue had to be converted to NOK in order to be spent via the budget (Charts 2 and 3).
-Since then, Norges Bank has therefore sold foreign exchange and purchased NOK on behalf of the government.
+From the end of 2014 up to and including 2021, the non-oil budget deficit exceeded the revenues in NOK from petroleum activities, and some of the government's foreign currency revenue had to be converted to NOK in order to be spent via the budget (Charts 2 and 3).

 Norges Bank's foreign exchange transactions are planned and smoothed over the year and pre-announced in a press release each month so that market operators know the amounts to be converted.